warber0x/FMPUNO/README.md

 Adding to this, I have programmed a Python GUI app to make a chip programming more easier for the following chip:

-- Amic A29F040.
+- Amic A29040.
 - AMD AM29F040.
 - AMD AM29F010.

-The app bugs sometimes, but you are free to add or customize the code ;)
+The app is in beta version.
+You are free to add or customize the code ;)

 REQUIREMENTS:
 - Computer with linux/Windows 7.
 Linux is recommanded.